sspeng/SWCaffe/README.md

 1. No protocbuf
 2. boost with only hpp headers
 3. No database, such as LMDB, HDF5, etc. for data storage, read from binary file
-4. Support GEMM-swBLAS and swDNN for convlayer https://github.com/THUHPGC/swDNN.git large image channels, swDNN is used and small channels swBLAS is used
+4. Support GEMM-swBLAS and swDNN for conv_layer https://github.com/THUHPGC/swDNN.git
-5. support single-precison floating-point data structure for swDNN Because the SW26010 processor dose not double the peak performance with float, we rewrote the asm code used for swDNN
+large image channels, swDNN is used and small channels swBLAS is used
-6. support slave-core accelerated pooling layer
+5. support single-precison floating-point data structure for swDNN Although SW26010 lack support for some fp instructions used in our asm code and does not double fp performance.
-7. checkout to trans_layer, we add a trans_layer to avoid transformation 4D blobs between orignal caffe format and swDNN format
+6. support slave-core accelerated layers
-8. Suport MPI for multi-node training
+7. Suport MPI for multi-node training

 ### Usage
 Modify Makefile to choose the hardware you want